-The introduction, discussion questions, and suggested further reading that follow are designed to enhance your group’s discussion of Solar
+READERS GUIDEThe introduction, discussion questions, and suggested further reading that follow are designed to enhance your group’s discussion of Solar, the new novel by Ian McEwan, Booker Prize winner and bestselling author of Amsterdam and Atonement.

 As the novel begins, Beard’s fifth marriage is unraveling.
 But this time, in a reversal of roles, it is because his wife is having an affair.
 Infidelities are Beard’s stock-in-trade, but being cuckolded is a new and unsettling experience for him, and it seems part of larger downward trend in his life.
 He still speaks at conferences, lends his name to scientific institutions, and leads a government program devoted to developing clean energy.
 But he does all these things in a halfhearted way and is largely indifferent to the problem of global warming.
 That all changes when Aldous—an earnest postdoc who is passionate about both climate change and Beard’s wife—enters the picture.
 After a freak accident, Beard is left with Aldous’s ingenious plans for creating solar energy by imitating the process of photosynthesis.
 He sees a chance to reestablish his prominence as a physicist and save the world while he’s at it.